foretagsplatsen/klassified/README.md

 `object` provides the following instance methods and properties:

 - `that.klass` returns the class of the instance
-- `that.subclassResponsibility` method throwing an exception because a method should have been overridden.
+- `my.subclassResponsibility` method throwing an exception because a method should have been overridden.
 - `my.initialize` initialization method, takes a literal spec object.